 A dinosaur out of context is like a character without a story.
 Worse than that, the character suffers from amnesia.

-Carol was born in a family of scientists ( her dad was a physics professor and her mom was a PhD botanist).
-During school years, she used to consider herself ‘stupid’.
+Carol was born into a family of scientists ( her dad was a physics professor and her mom was a Ph.D. botanist).
+During her school years, she used to consider herself ‘stupid’.
 In an interview, Greider said that her early school days were really difficult.
 She performed poorly in standardized tests.
 She was put in remedial spelling classes but that didn’t help her grades either.

 It wasn’t until later that she figured out that she was dyslexic and that her trouble with spelling and sounding out words did not mean she was stupid.